The Delia

 To make the most of marketing investments, you need to start tracking your spending on these activities.
 Next, determine whether you would be better served by investing differently.
 If you don’t have a budget, establish one for next year.
 Business-to-business companies spend an average of 2-3% of annual sales on branding.
 Business-to-consumer organizations tend to spend 5% or up to 10% if they are in serious growth mode.
 Retailers spend even more because they rely completely on branding efforts to create selling opportunities.
 Averages are a good starting point for determining how much you should allocate to branding next year.

-Want to hear more about how to use branding to take your organization to the next level?
-Check out our Brand Leadership Solution or contact us for more info.
+Want to hear more about how to use branding to take your organization to the next level contact us for more info.